Children's Day 2019

 Halloween, short for Hallows’ Eve or Hallows Evening, is a cherished and time-honored European, Celtic and now American tradition.
 Although it has religious leanings, it has gradually become a ubiquitous secular event.
-During Halloween, kids dress up in scary costumes, go door to door asking for candy and scare themselves silly in haunted houses.
+During Halloween, children dress up in scary costumes, go door to door asking for candy and scare themselves silly in haunted houses.
 The main goal is to scream your head off and get a good sugar high.

-The eerie day began with a Dress Up Parade which was open to parents and friends of the school.
-Our parents never disappoint, they released their creative juices and children came dressed in all sort of spooky costumes.
-The school forecourt was a mishmash of characters such as Mavis from Dracula, Penny Wise from It, Captain America, an old man and old woman from Ghana, the Devil from hell, a mermaid, bat man, Rapunzel, Allan of Otherland, Callie-Rose from Noughts and Crosses, a mummy, Eleanor of Avalor and Little Red Riding Hood.
+The eerie day began with a 'Dress Up Parade' which was open to parents and friends of the school.
+Our parents never disappoint, they released their creative juices and children came in all sorts of spooky attire.
+The school forecourt was a mishmash of characters such as, Mavis from Dracula, Penny Wise from It, Captain America, an old man and old woman from Ghana, the Devil from hell, a mermaid, Batman, Rapunzel, Allan of Otherland, Callie-Rose from Noughts and Crosses, a mummy, Eleanor of Avalor and Little Red Riding Hood.

 We wish to thank all staff and parents who contributed in diverse ways towards a successful Children’s Day.
 Ms. Tracy Ritchie, our Academic Coordinator, and Mrs. Catalina Price deserve special mention.
-Happy Children’s Day and Happy Halloween…whatever you were!
+Happy Children’s Day and Happy Halloween…whatever character you were!
 Trick-or-treat?